Winchester '73: Plot

-Meanwhile, the saloon pianist Lola and her fiancé Steve are in a wagon traveling toward a new home.
+Meanwhile, the saloon pianist, Lola, and her fiancé, Steve, are in a wagon traveling toward a new home.
 Pursued by Young Bull and his warriors, Steve panics, abandons Lola, and rides away alone on his horse.
-Discovering a small encampment of cavalry soldiers ahead, he reverses and together, they race to the camp.
-That night, Lin and High-Spade are also chased in and safely join the group.
+Discovering a small encampment of cavalry soldiers ahead, he rejoins Lola and, together, they race to the camp.
+That night, Lin and High Spade are also chased in and safely join the group.

 Lin convinces the sergeant in charge that there will be no attack until morning.
-At dawn, he gives Lola his revolver, delicately intimating that she should save the last round for herself in case things go poorly.
+At dawn, he gives Lola his revolver, intimating that she should save the last round for herself in case of defeat.
 A fierce battle ensues, with Lin shooting Young Bull and spurring a rout.
-Returning his gun to Lin, Lola asks if she can keep the remaining bullet as a souvenir, which he grants.
-He and High-Spade resume their pursuit of Dutch.
-A moment after they leave, the coveted Winchester is found by a trooper, which the sergeant gives to Steve.
+Returning his gun to Lin, Lola asks if she may keep the remaining bullet as a souvenir, which he grants.
+He and High Spade resume their pursuit of Dutch.
+Just after they leave, the coveted Winchester is found by a trooper, and the sergeant gives it to Steve.